Tight tradeoff relation and optimal measurement for multiparameter quantum estimation: Tight tradeoff relation and optimal measurement

 \subsection{Tight tradeoff relation and optimal measurement for two parameters}

-Now, let's consider the estimation of two parameters, denoted as $x=(x_1,x_2)$, encoded in a pure state $|\Psi_x\rangle$.
-We denote the symmetric logarithmic derivative (SLD) associated with $x_j$ as $L_j$.
-In the general scenario, the SLDs associated with different parameters may not commute.
+Now consider the estimation of two parameters, $x=(x_1,x_2)$, encoded in a pure state $|\Psi_x\rangle$, with associated symmetric logarithmic derivatives (SLDs) $L_1$ and $L_2$.
+In general, the SLDs associated with different parameters may not commute.
 As a result, the optimal measurement cannot be directly obtained from the eigenvectors of the SLDs.
 One approach to address this challenge is to utilize the measurement uncertainty relation~\cite{arthurs1965,Arthurs1988,Ozawa2003,OZAWA2004367,OZAWA2004350,OZAWA200321,Ozawa_2014,Hall2004,Branciard2013,Branciard2014,2014Error,Lu2014,chen2024simultaneous}.
 This involves constructing commuting observables that can approximate the SLDs.
-These approximations typically have residual errors, a manifestation of the tradeoff induced by the incompatibility of the SLDs~\cite{Lu2021}.
+These approximations inevitably introduce residual errors, a direct manifestation of the tradeoff induced by the incompatibility of the SLDs~\cite{Lu2021}.